james-schaefer/training_journal/climbing_training_w13.md

     - crack climbing: waaaaay easier than Saturday.  first set MHR 160.  second set MHR 168. coulda kept going at the end of the second set.
 I think 20 mins will go this Saturday.
     - pull-ups waited 8 mins between sets (up from 5).  could actually do 5x5 this way.
       - got some creeky soreness in my shoulder at the end of this set...
+      - form was sloppy with some subtle kipping on last rep.
+      - next time, consider taking 20 lbs. off and focus on form.

 -------------------------------------------------------